Turkey or tax? Four reasons to start your Self Assessment over the Christmas holidays

 You’ll have a more productive (and peaceful) January

 At the start of a new year, many freelancers and small business owners make resolutions and seek to implement long-lasting changes in their businesses.
 For you, that might mean reviewing your profit margins, taking on new clients or branching out into new markets - but it’s unlikely that you’ll be able to make that fresh start with the prospect of an outstanding tax return looming in the background.
-If you complete and file your tax return over Christmas, you’ll have all of January to concentrate on preparing for 2019 and getting your business off to the best start in the new year!
+By completing and filing your tax return over Christmas, you’ll have all of January to concentrate on preparing for 2019 and getting your business off to the best start in the new year!